nginrsw/ilya-lang/README.md

 # Ilya

-Irina Ilyukhina Programming Language is a personal fork of Ilya, modified slightly to make it easier for me to learn, write, and personalize.
+Ilya Ilyukhina Programming Language is a personal fork of Ilya, modified slightly to make it easier for me to learn, write, and personalize.

 The only changes from the original Ilya are: